 BIG HISTORY PROJECT

 CLAUDIUS PTOLEMY

 AN EARTH-CENTERED VIEW OF THE UNIVERSE

 Born 85 CE Hermiou, Egypt Died 165 CE Alexandria, Egypt

 By Cynthia Stokes Brown

-The Earth was the center of the Universe according to Claudius Ptolemy, whose view of the cosmos persisted for 1400 years until it was overturned - with controversy - by findings from Copernicus, Galileo, and Newton.
+The Earth was the center of the Universe, according to Claudius Ptolemy, whose view of the cosmos persisted for 1,400 years until it was overturned - with controversy - by findings from Nicolaus Copernicus, Galileo Galilei, and Isaac Newton.

-2 3
+2

 An astronomer in ancient times

-Claudius Ptolemy (about 85-165 CE) lived in Alexandria, Egypt, a city established by Alexander the Great some 400 years before Ptolemy's birth.
+Claudius Ptolemy lived in Alexandria, Egypt, from about 85 to 165 CE.
+The city was established by Alexander the Great about 400 years before Ptolemy's birth.
 Under its Greek rulers, Alexandria cultivated a famous library that attracted many scholars from Greece, and its school for astronomers received generous patronage.
-After the Romans conquered Egypt in 30 BCE (when Octavian defeated Cleopatra), Alexandria became the second-largest city in the Roman Empire and a major source of Rome's grain, but less funding was provided for scientific study of the stars.
+After the Romans conquered Egypt in 30 BCE, Alexandria became the second-largest city in the Roman Empire and a major source of Rome's grain, but less funding was provided for scientific study of the stars.
 Ptolemy was the only great astronomer of Roman Alexandria.
 Ptolemy was also a mathematician, geographer, and astrologer.
 Befitting his diverse intellectual pursuits, he had a motley cultural makeup: he lived in Egypt, wrote in Greek, and bore a Roman first name, Claudius, indicating he was a Roman citizen - probably a gift from the Roman emperor to one of Ptolemy's ancestors.
 A geocentric view Ptolemy synthesized Greek knowledge of the known Universe.
-His work enabled astronomers to make accurate predictions of planetary positions and solar and lunar eclipses, promoting acceptance of his view of the cosmos in the Byzantine and Islamic worlds and throughout Europe for more than 1400 years.
+His work enabled astronomers to make accurate predictions of planetary positions and solar and lunar eclipses, promoting acceptance of his view of the cosmos in the Byzantine and Islamic worlds and throughout Europe for more than 1,400 years.
 Ptolemy accepted Aristotle's idea that the Sun and the planets revolve around a spherical Earth, a geocentric view.
 Ptolemy developed this idea through observation and in mathematical detail.
 In doing so, he rejected the hypothesis of Aristarchus of Samos, who came to Alexandria about 350 years before Ptolemy was born.
 Aristarchus had made the claim that the Earth revolves around the Sun, but he couldn't produce any evidence to back it up.